clint-jordan/dark-matter/content/notes/013-monitoring-activity.md

   where it signals the parent process that it exits and all resources except for the PID are released.
 - In the next stage the process will enter the EXIT_DEAD (X) state.
-In this state it will be reqped and all remaining processes will be cleaned up
+In this state it will be reaped and all remaining processes will be cleaned up
   - When a process gets reaped, the parent process is calling the wait() system call to collect the exit status of the child process, after which it can be cleaned up